St John Ambulance Brigade in South Africa 1900-1902

 He died of disease at the Imperial Yeomanry Hospital, Deelfontein, on 6 Aug 1900.
 He was buried in Deelfontein Cemetery, Deelfontein, Pixley ka Seme District Municipality, Northern Cape, South Africa.

-454 orderley
+454 orderly

-Died Bloemfontein on 29th of June 1900
+Died Bloemfontein on 29th of June 1900 of Enteric Fever aged 19 years.

 Photo courtesy of Rushden Hearts & Soles